-In the bottom radiograph, it is possible to view the tiny airways in much higher detail.
-This is partly because they are made more prominent because of the mucus and inflammatory fluid inside them (the “doughnuts” and “tramlines,” as mentioned below) and partly because they are surrounded by more air than usual (air-trapping).
+In the radiograph above, it is possible to view the tiny airways in much higher detail.
+This is partly because they are made more prominent because of the mucus and inflammatory fluid inside them (the doughnuts and tramlines, as mentioned below) and partly because they are surrounded by more air than usual (air-trapping).

 BUT SOME ASTHMATIC CATS HAVE NORMAL RADIOGRAPHS

 Since visible changes are not always evident on radiographs this can lead to the diagnosis of asthma when it is not there.
 Indeed, the diagnosis of asthma can be complicated and it is famously over-diagnosed because it is consistent with normal radiographs.

 The coughing cat with normal chest radiographs poses a diagnostic dilemma.
 It is hard enough to sort out potential issues when there actually are radiographic changes as many conditions can mimic others.
 Because of the nature of feline heart disease, where the heart muscle can thicken without the overall external shape of the heart changing, heart disease should be considered.
 In heartworm endemic areas, feline heartworm disease should be considered.

 If the patient is deemed not to have too high an anesthetic risk, tracheal wash and/or bronchoscopy can be considered but are often ambiguous in results.